 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

 Sun. … Many Christians today still keep reasoning like the pagan woman.
 What do they do when a child falls ill or dies?
 Some still speak of it as ‘God’s punishment’ and hold that the Lord sends ill-luck and accidents to punish people for their sins; others instead go and see a diviner in search of a reason or the person who is the cause of all this evil.
 What do we do?

 Mon. … When will we stop thinking that God or our ancestors are the cause of death, calamities and accidents?
 God is good and he can only give life and provide what is good for people.
 Also the ancestors are good, they are with the Lord, share in his life and pray for the protection and good of their families.
-Contrary believe is paganism.
+Any contrary believe is paganism.

-Tue. … When the tragedy of death strikes us do we lose all hope and feel totally defeated?
+Tues. … When the tragedy of death strikes us do we lose all hope and feel totally defeated?
 Do we like the widow at Zarephath do all we can do and try to find who is guilty for all of this thereby increasing our sorrow?
 We should be like the prophet instead who believes in the God who gives life and who does not abandon anyone in the power of death.

 Wed. … Paul declares that it was not a man, but the Lord himself who revealed to him that salvation does not depend on observing the Old Law, but comes from faith and trust in Jesus.
 To confirm this statement he tells the Galatians the story of his life, being a religious fanatic, who attached more importance to ancient traditions than to the revelation of God.
 Do we put our faith and trust in Jesus or do we hang on to our family and cultural traditions?